shjonsd/Learn/Documents/ThePlatform.md

 ### The Greenhouse Gas Protocol

-Klappir’s approach to smart environmental management uses **The Greenhouse Gas Protocol** as a point of reference.
+The Klappir approach to smart sustainability management is based on the **The Greenhouse Gas Protocol** and it entails tracking, measuring, and monitoring carbon emissions inventories leading to discovering where to eliminate excess consumption and waste.

 The GHG Protocol is the most widely used international accounting tool for government and business leaders to understand, quantify, and manage greenhouse gas emissions.